 In 2013 the club was pleased to announce the appointment of Ben Armstrong, a former North Adelaide and Kilburn player, as the new senior coach of our club.
 Ben went about changing the culture of the playing group and encouraged as many former juniors as possible to come back to the club to join the journey.
 In his first season the club finished minor premiers but unfortunately could not continue our form into the final series and we dropped out of the competition finishing in 4th spot.
 This was a massive disappointment to players, officials and committee and the club went about strengthening its playing group.
 Last season was to be our strongest to date finishing again as minor premiers.
 After a small hiccough in our first final the side went on to beat Eastern Park in a Preliminary Final, gaining promotion into Division 3.
 The side then went on to win the Division 4 premiership by defeating Salisbury West.
 The Season 2014 was to be the most successful in the clubs short history with the B Grade also taking out the Division 3 Reserves Premiership, the C Grade being Runners – Up in Division 8 and our under 18’s playing finals in their respective Division.

 Our Junior Development program has grown over our twenty years and the club is now a very strong force within the SANFL Juniors.
 Junior football is played on Friday nights & Sundays.
-The club offers junior football from Under 7 levels to Under 16 level.
-Numbers have increased over the twenty years, which has consequently led to the number of teams the club fields every Sunday increasing.
-In the season 2006 the club ran 17 junior sides with a membership of around 400 children making up these teams, we now run 32 sides with around 600+ children playing junior football at the club.
+The club offers junior football from Under 7 levels to Under 17.5 level.
+Numbers have increased over the twenty five years, which has consequently led to the number of teams the club fields every Sunday increasing.
+In the season 2006 the club ran 17 junior sides with a membership of around 400 children making up these teams, we now run 31 sides and an Auskick program with around 600+ children playing junior football at the club.
 Parents and volunteers coach the teams and all coaches are qualified to AFL Level 1 standard.
 The club philosophy is for children to enjoy themselves while learning the skills of Australian Rules football.

-In 2004 the clubs junior committee setup a Senior Colts policy.
-This policy was set up to assist the development of Under 14 to Under 16 players in their quest to play football at their highest level and ready them for senior football.
-When players reach Under 13 level the SANFL clubs request the club to send out three players from the various age levels to try out for their development squads.
-The Golden Grove Football Club services Central District Football Clubs in the SANFL.
+The Golden Grove Football Club is aligned with Central District Football Clubs in the SANFL.
 The club is very honored to be able to display many players who have taken the steps to play in the SANFL as well as former juniors who are currently playing in the AFL.

 Due to increased numbers we are able to field multiple sides in various age groups and the Junior Committee has set up a program to assist Coaches to allocate players to make sure these players are assisted in their development.
 This program monitors players progress during pre-season training and during the season and has been used with great success.